atingupta2005/Jenkins-5-Days-Training-Material/Hands-On/7-Jenkins-in-Action/8-Implementing-Automated-Testing.md

     - Jenkins
     - JUnit Plug-in
   - Install JUnit Plug-in
-  - Install ant, Gradle on Jenkins Server
-  - Create a job
+  - Create a job - named junit-testing
   - Specify any one project from GitHub URLs as specified above
   - Add Gradle test Task to Jenkins
     - Build\Invoke Grade Script
+      - Chose - Use Gradle Wrapper
-      - Tasks: test jar
+      - Tasks: clean check test jar
   - Build
   - Review Console Output
   - Add JUnit Test Result Reporting to Jenkins
-    - Install Jenkins JUnit Plugin
+    - Install "JUnit Plugin"
     - Configure Jenkins to collect and display the JUnit Test Results
       - Post-build Actions -> Publish JUnit test results report
-        - Test Report XMLs: **/build/test-results/test/TEST-*.xml
+        - Test Report XMLs: **/build/test-results/*.xml
     - Verify JUnit individual Test Reporting
-      - Modify Job to have below Gradle task:
-        - Tasks: clean check test jar
   - Build
-  - Click on the Tests Result link on the left
   - Verify JUnit Test Trend Reporting
     - On the project’s Status page, a Test Trend graph is automatically added, as soon as there are two or more tests available.
-    - For that, click on Build Now on the left for a second time and click ENABLE AUTO REFRESH on the upper right
+    - For that, click on Build Now on the left for a second time
     - After the second build is complete, the (hopefully) blue Test Result Trend graph is showing up on the project status page